kishore-rajkumar/git-branching-flow/README.md

 #  Git branching model blueprint

+This blueprint can be adapted for your team and is well-suited for software requiring multiple version support, hotfixes, and managed releases.

 ## Core branches (permanent):

 - **master:** Always reflects a production-ready state.
 All commits here are stable releases.